cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 Installing Coopr
 ===========================

-Please follow the steps found in the :doc:`Installation Guide </guide/superadmin/installation/index>`.
+Please follow the steps found in the :doc:`Installation Guide </installation/index>`.
 Once successfully installed, start all the relevant Coopr components: the server, provisioners, and UI.

+.. _quickstart-getting-started:

 Getting Started
 ===============